gakalmar/Notes/JS_Basics.md

         console.log(funcName(arg1, arg2));  //The return value only gets displayed once it is called with the console log function.

         **return default is undefined, so even if a function does something (eg. prints something), but the return keyword is not used, it's value will be undefined

+# JS file reading process / code execution
+- **Sytax parser:** pre-reads the whole code character by character, and check if the **grammar** is valid (SyntaxError can happen at this stage)
+    - memory space is created for each variable, and `undefined` value gets assigned to variables (but functions don't get a temporary value!) - this is what actually hoisting is, not "lifiting parts of code above the rest"
+- **Lexical scope/environment:** an environment, where a piece of the entire code physically sits
+    - Global scope = window object
+    - Block scope = eg. within a function
+    - Local scope = the current scope we are in
+    - **Scope chain:**
+        - It means that a variable/function created in a bedded block scope is only accessible from the inside, but not from Global level
+        - The other way around it works, so you can reach Global variables/functions from your local scope
+        - Also, if a value is declared on both global scope, and a level further out on another block scope, the current block scope will try to find a variable in the following order:
+            - First it checks if the variable is in it's own local scope
+            - Then moves 1 scope up: if it finds it, it reads it's value from there
+            - If it's still not found, it keeps going up (until it reaches global scope)
+- **Execution context:** container, which manages the code that is currently running
+    - 2 stages:
+        - Creation Stage
+            - Global execution context:
+                - Creates **Global Object** and `this` (equal to *global object* on *global level*):
+                    - This is the **Window Object**, that represents an open window in a web browser
+                    - Any variable/function we create in .js files and is read from the HTML file, gets added to this object as a key:

+                            let testVar = "value";
+                            function testFunc(){return null};

+                            In DOM:
+                            testVar -> "value" is returned
+                            window.testVar -> "value" is returned
+                            this.testVar -> "value" is returned

+                            testFunc()
+                            window.tesFunc()
+                            this.testFunc() -> these will also refer to the same thing

+            - on page load, it manages all code that is not inside a function
+            - **Syntax parser** runs (before execution still! values of *variables* is `undefined`)
+        - Execution Stage:
+            - Execute code line by line
+            - Values get assigned
+            - Local scope code gets executed (only true parts of if statements!)
+- Order of execution:
+    - **Execution stack:**
+        - At first, **Global Execution Context** get executed -> `window` & `this` object
+        - Sytax parser runs
+        - Engine starts running line-by-line, L to R
+        - **Execution context** is created for each called function and bedded funtions within
+            - Maximum call stack size: there is a limit for how many levels it can get into!
+- **Hoisting:**

+    > *Hoisting is a JavaScript behavior where variable and function declarations</br>
+    > are moved to the top of their containing scope during the compilation phase.</br>
+    > This means that you can use variables and functions before they are declared in your code*

+    - **hositing** means *raising* something above (pre-execute).
+So it's processed at the start of execution:
+        - This is done for variable and function **DECLARATIONS**, but not for their values **ASSIGNMENTS**
+        - So after the hoisting phase, these will have an *undefined* value
+    - Declarations are hoisted, but assignments are not:
+        - The line `var phrase = "Hello"` has two actions in it:

+            - Variable *declaration* `var`
+            - Variable *assignment* `=`
+    -
+- `this` keyword:
+    - refers to Global window object (even from inside declared functions, and even if it's a bedded function in another function)
+    - we change the referenc to local object, if we store a function as a **method** (inside the key of an object):

+            let person = {
+                firstname: "John",
+                lastname: "Smith",
+                getFullname: function(){
+                    return t his.firstname + " " + this.lastname;            //in this case it "this" refers to "person" object
+                }
+            }
+    - Note:
+        If we declare a regular function **within a method**, `this` will still refer to **global window object**!!!
+It doesnt' matter if it's enbedded into a method already

 # Builtin features